Wei Yan: In Romance of the Three Kingdoms

-Later, during the battle of Wuzhang plains, Wei Yan lured Sima Yi and his two sons, Sima Shi and Sima Zhao into fire ambush.
-However, suddenly there are heavy raining that caused the fire extinguished and the plan failed, prompting the Simas to escape.
+Later, during the battle of Wuzhang plains, Wei Yan lured Sima Yi and his two sons, Sima Shi and Sima Zhao into a fire ambush.
+However, a sudden, heavy rain caused the fire to extinguish, and the plan failed; prompting the Simas to escape.

 Modern era depictions

 “Sun Qi Mountain” drama which was written by Wei Ming-Lun, that described the relationship between two important historical figures Zhuge Liang and Wei Yan depicted the latter in positive light as it was not Wei Yan intent to betray Shu, which making him as tragic hero figure.

 Wei Yan is featured as a playable character in Koei's Dynasty Warriors and Warriors Orochi video game series.
 He also appears in Koei's Dynasty Tactics 2.